Rule 5160-26-08.3 | Managed care: member rights.

 (18) Formulate advance directives and to file any complaints concerning noncompliance with advance directives with the Ohio department of health.

 (19) Change primary care providers (PCPs) no less often than monthly.
-The MCP must mail written confirmation to the member of his or her new PCP selection prior to or on the effective date of the change.
+The MCO must mail written confirmation to the member of his or her new PCP selection prior to or on the effective date of the change.

 (20) Appeal to or file directly with the United States department of health and human services office of civil rights any complaints of discrimination on the basis of race, color, national origin, age or disability in the receipt of health services.